ATScriptDev/ATScript/README.md

 without ATScript: http://ciyam.org/at/at_crowdfund.html

 ATScript.net will have online compiler and verifier so you will be able to paste ATScript and AT address you would like to examine.
-Based on that ATScript.net will compile provided script and verify if its machine code is the same as code of AT deployed on blockchain so you will be sure that id works as you expected.
+Based on that ATScript.net will compile provided script and verify if its machine code is the same as code of AT deployed on blockchain so you will be sure that it works as you expected.